openshift/training/beta-2-setup.md

     yum -y install httpd-tools

-From there, we can create a password for our user, Joe:
+From there, we can create a password for our users, Joe and Alice:

+    touch /etc/openshift-passwd
-    htpasswd -c /etc/openshift-passwd joe
+    htpasswd -b /etc/openshift-passwd joe redhat
-    New password:
-    Re-type new password:
     Adding password for user joe

-Use the password `redhat`.
+    htpasswd -b /etc/openshift-passwd alice redhat
+    Adding password for user alice

 Then, add the following lines to `/etc/sysconfig/openshift-master`: